-A pro forma session was held on June 5, 2025, to assess the ongoing criminal proceedings against the suspect, a Moroccan national detained on charges related to her alleged involvement with ISIS and suspected international crimes.
+A pro forma session was held on June 5, 2025, to assess the ongoing criminal proceedings against the suspect, a Dutch citizen detained on charges related to her alleged involvement with ISIS and suspected international crimes.
 The hearing focused on reviewing developments in the investigation, addressing procedural motions, and evaluating the necessity of continued detention.

 The prosecution reported the expansion of the case file, which now exceeds 2000 pages, following the submission of new evidence.
 This includes interviews with members of her family and additional digital forensic material.
 Certain investigative components remain pending, notably expert reports concerning the Middle East context and translations of key audio recordings.